garysweaver/irie/README.md

 We include ApplicationPermitter and optional controller support for Adam Hawkins' [permitters][permitter].

+The default setting is for permitters to be used:

+    self.use_permitters = true

-Permitters use Cancan for authorization and strong_parameters for parameter whitelisting.
+Permitters use [Cancan][cancan] for authorization and [Strong Parameters][strong_parameters] for parameter permitting.

 We have an implementation of ApplicationPermitter, so you just need permitters in `/app/permitters/`, e.g. `/app/permitters/foobar_permitter.rb`: